-The Directors' remuneration is disclosed within the Report of the Remuneration Committee with details of share based payments disclosed in note 10.
+Details of the Directors' remuneration is disclosed within the Report of the Remuneration Committee with details of share-based payments disclosed in note 10.
 The Directors are considered to be the only key management personnel.
-Employers NIC paid on Directors' remuneration in the year was £76,418 (2021: £74,524).
-The cost of share based payments charged to the Statement of Comprehensive Income which related to key management personnel was £66,971 (2021: £42,833).

-10. EQUITY SETTLED SHARE BASED PAYMENT PLANS ("LTIP")
+10. EQUITY-SETTLED SHARE-BASED PAYMENT PLANS ("LTIP")